-6.2 Policy development
+6.2.
+Policy development

-During the 2017-2018 reference period, the Québec Port Authority retained its policies and instructions on access to information and the protection of personal information, as required by the Treasury Board of Canada Secretariat.
+During the 2018-2019 reference period, the Québec Port Authority has maintained its policies and instructions on access to information and protection of personal information, in accordance with the Treasury Board of Canada Secretariat's requirements.

-7. SUMMARY OF KEY ISSUES AND ACTIONS TAKEN ON COMPLAINTS OR AUDITS
+SUMMARY OF KEY ISSUES AND ACTIONS TAKEN ON COMPLAINTS OR AUDITS